jailbrek/.github/profile/README.md

 **⚠️ Disclaimer:** This is a **pirated repository** and is not officially endorsed or supported.
 Use at your own risk.

-This repository is managed by the community of the [Jailbrek iOS Telegram Forum](https://t.me/Jailbrek_ios).
+This repository is managed by the community of the [IOS Jailbreak dedicated Forum](https://t.me/Jailbrek_ios).
 All packages available here are distributed for public accessibility, fostering collaboration and sharing within the jailbreak community.

 ---